Estadio Cuauhtémoc: History

-The stadium has also hosted club international tournaments, such as the CONCACAF Champions League and Copa Interamericana.
+Estadio Cuauhtémoc has also hosted international club tournaments, such as the CONCACAF Champions League and Copa Interamericana.
 In 2008 the stadium was supposed to host its first Copa Sudamericana tournament, but did not after the CONCACAF decided to pull out of all CONMEBOL competitions due to the clubs' lack of interest in the domestic conference tournaments.

 1970 FIFA World Cup

-Estadio Cuauhtémoc played host to the Uruguay national football team for the 1970 FIFA World Cup.
+Estadio Cuauhtémoc played host to the Uruguay national football team for three group stage matches during the 1970 FIFA World Cup.
 In the first game on 2 June 1970 Uruguay defeated Israel 2-0.
 The second match was against Italy, which ended in a scoreless draw.
 The third match was against Sweden, where Uruguay fell 1-0.
-Players such as Sandro Mazzola and Luigi Riva went on to play in the finals against Brazil, which they lost to 4-1.

 1986 FIFA World Cup

-In 1986 Mexico hosted the 13th World Cup, becoming the first country to ever host the competition for a second time.
-This occurred due to Colombia announcing in 1983 that they were not going to be available to organize the tournament.

-In this World Cup, Puebla played a bigger role than the previous one in 1970.
-This time, the defending champions Italy played at El Estadio Cuauhtémoc.
-Italy played against Argentina on 5 June 1986, where they tied 1–1 with a goal from the football legend Diego Armando Maradona.

-The second game was against the Korea Republic national football team, who Italy managed to defeat 3–2.
+Puebla played a larger role in Mexico's second World Cup, which had been awarded due to the withdrawal of previous host Colombia.
+Estadio Cuauhtémoc hosted several group stage matches for defending champions Italy as well as Argentina.

 In the round of 16 match, Argentina defeated Uruguay 1-0 in El Estadio Cuauhtémoc, which was played on 16 June 1986.
-In the quarter-finals, the stadium hosted the match between Spain and Belgium which ended in a 1–1 draw, sending them to extra time, and ultimately to a penalty shootout.
-Van der Elst would score the final and deciding goal, sending Belgium to the semi-finals.
-In that match, the stadium registered the biggest crowd with an attendance of 45,000.
+In the quarter-finals, Estadio Cuauhtémoc hosted the match between Spain and Belgium with an attendance of 45,000, setting a stadium record.

-In 2012 the state of Puebla was named to host the 2013 CONCACAF U-20 Championship.
+21st century

+Puebla hosted the 2013 CONCACAF U-20 Championship, with Estadio Cuauhtémoc named one of the two venues for the tournament.
+The stadium also hosted the final between Mexico and the United States.